Mezcal: History

 By the mid-1700s, the production of vino de coco had ceased completely due to the prohibition and the loss of coconut plantations.
-But mezcal liquor survived because they were sourced from abundant wild agaves.
+But mezcal liquor survived because they were sourced from abundant wild agaves which the Spanish could not eradicate.
 The production sites moved to even more remote and difficult-to-access areas in the foothills of the Volcán de Colima, the ravines of the Colima Valley, and in the Chamila Valley.
-During this period, the first clandestine distilleries in the highlands of Jalisco were also established in the valleys of Amatitán, Tequila, Magdalena, and El Arenal; whose mezcal variant made specifically from blue agave later became the tequila.
+During this period, the first clandestine distilleries in the highlands of Jalisco were also established in the valleys of Amatitán, Tequila, Magdalena, and El Arenal, whose mezcal variant made specifically from blue agave later became tequila.

-The small size of the stills (consisting mostly of a tree trunk and two copper kettles) made it easy to disassemble and move while evading colonial authorities.
+The small size of the Filipino-type stills made it easy to disassemble and move while evading colonial authorities.
 The numerous well-like ancient graves cut into the rocks in the region were also coopted as fermentation basins for agave juice.
 The small size of the still also allowed distillers to produce agave liquor from a very small number of agave plants or even a single plant.
 These conditions led to the constant selection and vegetative propagation of wild agave plants with the best characteristics for agave liquor production, eventually resulting in the development of domesticated cultivars of agave.

-Travelers during the colonial period of Mexico frequently mention mezcal, usually with an admonition as to its potency.
-Alexander von Humboldt mentions it in his Political Treatise on the Kingdom of New Spain (1803), noting that a very strong version of mezcal was being manufactured clandestinely in the districts of Valladolid (Morelia), Mexico State, Durango and Nuevo León.
-He mistakenly observed that mezcal was obtained by distilling pulque, contributing to its myth and mystique.
-Spanish authorities, though, treated pulque and mezcal as separate products for regulatory purposes.
+In Colima, the fermented agave to be distilled into mezcal is still called tuba (a synonym of mosto), the term adopted from the tubâ used to ferment vino de coco.
+The term tuba is also used for fermented sotol plant (genus Dasylirion) core juice, before its distillation into sotol liquor by the Huichol people, also indicative of its origins as an adaptation of vino de coco production.

-Edward S. Curtis described in his seminal work The North American Indian the preparation and consumption of mezcal by the Mescalero Apache Indians: "Another intoxicant, more effective than túlapai, is made from the mescal—not from the sap, according to the Mexican method, but from the cooked plant, which is placed in a heated pit and left until fermentation begins.
-It is then ground, mixed with water, roots added, and the whole boiled and set aside to complete fermentation.
-The Indians say its taste is sharp, like whiskey.
-A small quantity readily produces intoxication."
-This tradition has recently been revived in the Guadalupe Mountains National Park.
+The oldest agave spirits distilleries (called tabernas or viñatas) use Filipino-type stills, many of which are still operational (like the Macario Partida distilleries in Zapotitlán de Vadillo, Jalisco).
+The technology was also transported through trade routes into Zacatecas, Guanajuato, Michoacán, Sonora, and the rest of Mexico, as well as parts of the southern United States, where modified Filipino-type stills have been reported.
+The alembic-type still, finally introduced by the Spanish for distilling sugarcane, was later also adopted for mezcal production.
+Most modern mass-produced mezcals are made using alembic-type stills, but the highest category of certification, the "ancestral mezcal" must be distilled using only Filipino-type stills.